stfn-ko/ATMega_Firmware_n_Kernel/README.md

 # Firmware and Kernel for ATMega328p

-> Kernel belongs to my DMU's professor John Gow
+> Kernel belongs to my professor at De Montfort University (DMU) John Gow.

 ## Features and Specification
 This repository contains firmware for a motor speed control system with specific features and requirements.
 The key features and specifications are as follows: